 This sheds light on what your colleagues use to write code.

 Do you have specific questions?
-Join our Slack community here to get instant access to a vibrant community.
+Join our Slack community here to get instant access to a vibrant community of ecommerce enthusiasts.

 Share your email with us below:

 I promise to only send you emails that bring value to you.
 But, you can keep your marbles to yourself and directly download the PDF here.

 What is the best IDE for Magento development?

 PhpStorm.
 78% of Adobe Commerce developers use this tool.
 Its capabilities are rich.
 It facilitates quality development with style advice and error checking.
 Git is fully integrated.
 Of course, Xdebug is too.

 Is GitHub, GitLab, or BitBucket best for versioning Magento projects?